kolektiv/freya.docs/getting-started/installation.rst

 Installation
 ============

 Freya can be installed via `NuGet <http://nuget.org>`_.
-While Freya is composed of multiple packages (as it's designed to be a *modular stack* rather than a *monolithic framework*) most people will simply want to grab "all" of the latest Freya release.
-For this there is a meta-package called Freya, which includes all of the commonly used components of Freya.
+While Freya is composed of multiple packages, you may want to grab the Freya meta-package, includes all of the commonly used components of Freya.
+Once you get a feel for what's in each package, you will then know which packages you want for various projects.

 .. code-block:: shell